 Make Sure That Everything You Packed Arrived at the Destination

-Once you’ve created your household inventory list before cross country moving, you are supposed to bring one copy with you.
+If you’ve invested in cross-country moving services, you should create a household inventory list, and you are supposed to bring one copy with you.
 That way, you can check what items have you packed in the best-sized boxes for moving and what arrived.
 It will give you full control over the move – nothing will be missing or forgotten, which is one of the great answers to how to deal with moving stress.
 As the long-distance movers unload everything, you can mark it on the inventory list.

 If You See That Anything Is Damaged Upon Arrival, Contact the Company That Moved You